Ashis32/Ashis32/README.md

 <h2 align="left">Hi 👋!
-My name is  Ashis Kumar Behura and I'm a Frontend Developer from Odisha, India.</h2>
+My name is  Ashis Kumar Behura and I'm a Fullstack Developer from Odisha, India.</h2>

 ###